Memory

 proxy (e.g.,memory.value

 ).
-It checks local then global.Writing: Direct assignment
+It checks local then global.Writing to Global: Direct assignment

 memory.property = value